 After moving to Nashville, Brace began touring and recording with duo partner Peter Cooper, and the pair has two much-lauded albums to their credit.
 You Don’t Have To Like Them Both was released in 2009 and was a #1 album on the Freeform American Roots Chart, Top Five on the Folk Chart, and Top Ten on the Americana chart.
 The opening track on that CD, "I Know a Bird," which was penned and sung by Brace, was the #1 Folk song on its release and a finalist in the International Songwriting Competition.
-The pair's most recent album, Master Sessions, is a tour de force that made its way onto numerous critics' lists of the best albums of 2010.
+The pair's second album, Master Sessions, is a tour de force that made its way onto numerous critics' lists of the best albums of 2010.
 It features the instrumental work of pedal steel guitar legend Lloyd Green and dobro master Mike Auldridge.
 April 2013 marked the release of Eric Brace & Peter Cooper's third duo record, The Comeback Album, a sparkling set of songs that feature the pair's splendid harmonies and deft storytelling.

 Brace lives and works in East Nashville, where he runs indie record label Red Beet Records.
 He's a devoted champion of the rich and productive East Nashville music scene, having produced three compilations of East Nashville music featuring some of Nashville’s finest songwriters.
 Brace is co-producer of the Grammy-nominated I Love: Tom T. Hall's Songs of Fox Hollow, on which he appears with his band Last Train Home.
-His next project, slated for release in 2012, is a 20-song folk opera about the California Gold Rush, co-written with Karl Straub, featuring Kelly Willis, Tim O'Brien, Darrell Scott, Jason Ringenberg, and more.
+His next project is a musical about the California Gold Rush, co-written with Karl Straub, featuring Kelly Willis, Tim O'Brien, Darrell Scott, Jason Ringenberg, and more.
 Hangtown Dancehall premiered to a packed house at Nashville's 3rd and Lindsley in November 2013, and officially released in January 2014.